We go further.BIKES KITS SHOP

 How much does a replacement battery cost?See the section on batteries here.

-How much does a replacement motor wheel cost?Currently, a complete motor wheel with Bafang motor and Kenda tyre costs £159.
+How much does a replacement motor wheel cost?Currently, a replacement motor wheel costs around £140 to £170 including free shipping.

-Where can I see your bikes?Only at our two shops.
+Where can I see your bikes?Only at our Southend shop.

 I am not a bike mechanic.
 How can I be sure that your bike is safe for me to ride?Our bikes need some assembly (handlebars and pedals) and brakes checked before they are ready for the road.